-- Cincinnati State Clifton Campus Information Sessions are held at the Clifton Campus at 9 a.m. and 6:30 p.m. every Tuesday, except on school holidays or when the campus is closed.
+- Clifton Campus Information Sessions are held at 9 a.m. and 6:30 p.m. every Tuesday, except on school holidays or when the campus is closed.

-- For more information regarding the Clifton Campus, please visit http://www.cincinnatistate.edu.
+- For more information regarding the Clifton Campus, visit the Clifton Campus section of the College website.

 - Please call (513) 217-3700, send an e-mail to email@example.com, or visit in person at 1 North Main Street, Middletown, Ohio, 45042.

-- Middletown College Information Sessions are held at the Middletown Campus at 9 a.m. on the first Tuesday of the month and 6:30 p.m. every Tuesday, except on school holidays or when the campus is closed.
+- Middletown Campus Information Sessions are held at 9 a.m. and 6:30 p.m. every Tuesday, except on school holidays or when the campus is closed.

-- For more information regarding the Middletown Campus, please visit www.cincinnatistate.edu/middletown.
+- For more information regarding the Middletown Campus, visit the Middletown Campus section of the College website.

 - Please call (513) 861-7700, or send an email to firstname.lastname@example.org.